rocketlend/protocol/README.md

   - `available`: amount of RPL available to be borrowed or returned to the lender
   - `borrowed`: amount of RPL currently borrowed
   - `allowance`: limit on how much RPL can be made available by transferring either borrowed RPL from another of the lender's pools, or interest from another of the lender's loans
-  - `interest`: interest the pool has accrued (available to be claimed by the lender)
+  - `interestPaid`: interest the pool has accrued (available to be claimed by the lender)
   - `reclaimed`: amount of ETH accrued in service of defaults (available to be claimed by the lender)

 - `LoanState` (per pool id and node (borrower))
   - `borrowed`: amount of RPL currently borrowed in this loan
   - `startTime`: start time for ongoing interest accumulation on the `borrowed` amount
-  - `interest`: interest due (accrued before `startTime`) but not yet paid by the borrower
+  - `interestDue`: interest due (accrued before `startTime`) but not yet paid by the borrower

 - `BorrowerState` (per node)
   - `borrowed`: total RPL borrowed
-  - `interest`: interest due, not including ongoing interest on `borrowed`, but not yet paid
+  - `interestDue`: interest due, not including ongoing interest on `borrowed`, but not yet paid
   - `RPL`: amount of RPL available for (with priority) debt repayments or to be withdrawn
   - `ETH`: amount of ETH available for (with priority) debt repayments on liquidation or to be withdrawn
   - `index`: first not-yet-accounted-for Rocket Pool rewards interval index